OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ### Start your application in dev mode with configuration

-To start your application in dev mode with custom configuration, select the **Start...** command for your application in the Liberty dashboard.
+To start your application in dev mode with custom configuration, select the **Start...** command for your application in Liberty Tools.
 The command opens an edit dialog where you can specify parameters for the [Liberty Maven dev goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#additional-parameters) or [Liberty Gradle dev task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#command-line-parameters).

 ![Liberty Start... command](/docs/user-guide-screenshots/devModeStartCustom.png)